-White-lined areas of ground under repair and the artificially surfaced road or path or other identified obstructions they are connected to are treated as a single abnormal course condition when taking relief under Rule 16.1.
+- White-lined areas of ground under repair and the artificially surfaced road or path or other identified immovable obstructions to which those areas are connected are treated as a single abnormal course condition when taking relief under Rule 16.1.

 Embedded Ball – Rule 16.3 is modified in this way: No free relief is allowed for a ball embedded in the stacked turf face above a bunker.